 Hobby started off as meaning a "small horse, pony," later "mock horse used in the morris dance," and in the 16th century it became "a child's toy riding horse".
 From a child's toy to the meaning we all know today it's just a small step.

-the fact that both activities do not go anywhere :))It's good to have a hobby!
+And guess what?
+The connecting notion between a child's toy and today's meaning for hobby is the fact that both activities do not go anywhere :))It's good to have a hobby!
 Activity for amusement :) If ever you turn pro, don't stop being a hobbyist!